 If a unit becomes available at a development below the EIR, the first eligible family on the waiting list or transfer list with income above the EIR will be offered the unit.
 If that family refuses the unit, the next eligible family on the waiting list or transfer list with income above the EIR will be offered the unit.
 The process will continue in this order.
-For the available unit at the development below the EIR, if there is no family on the waiting list or transfer list with income over the EIR, or no family with income above the EIR accepts the offer, then the unit will be offered to the first eligible family on the waiting list or transfer list in preference order regardless of income.
+For the available unit at the development below the EIR, if there is no family on the waiting list or transfer list with income over the EIR, or no family with income above the

+EIR accepts the offer, then the unit will be offered to the first eligible family on the waiting list or transfer list in preference order regardless of income.
 If a unit becomes available at a development above the EIR, the first eligible family on the waiting list or transfer list with income below the EIR will be offered the unit.
 If that family refuses the unit, the next eligible family on the waiting list or transfer list with income below the EIR will be offered the unit.
-For the available unit at the development above the EIR, if there is no family on the waiting list or transfer list with income below the EIR, if there is no family on the waiting list or transfer list with income below the EIR, the next eligible family on the EIR, if there is no family on the waiting list or transfer list with income below the EIR, if there is no family on the waiting list or transfer list with income below the EIR will be offered to the first eligible family on the waiting list or transfer list with income below the EIR will be offered to the first eligible family on the waiting list or transfer list with income below the EIR offered to the first eligible family on the waiting list or transfer list with income below the EIR accepts the offer, then the unit will be offered to the first eligible family on the waiting list or transfer list in preference order regardless of income.
+The process will continue in this order.
+For the available unit at the development above the EIR, if there is no family on the waiting list or transfer list with income below the EIR, or no family with income below the EIR accepts the offer, then the unit will be offered to the first eligible family on the waiting list or transfer list in preference order regardless of income.